 The URL of the webpage on which you consent and register is included in your letter.Back to table of contents

 The coronavirus (COVID-19) pandemic is having a major impact across the UK.

-This study will find out how many school pupils and staff have had the COVID-19 infection, how many have already developed antibodies against the virus and how this changes over the course of the school year.
+We are inviting a sample of schools in England to take part in testing for antibodies to COVID-19.
+We need to find out how many school pupils have developed antibodies against the virus and how this changes over the course of the academic year.
 The information we collect will help inform policies to protect school pupils and staff.

 Your primary or secondary school head teacher has agreed for the school to take part in the study.